SkillsFundingAgency/das-roatp-functions/README.md

 ### Application Extract

 No specific configuration - run as Timer Trigger function.
-See `"ApplicationExtractSchedule"` for schedule
+See `"ApplicationExtractSchedule"` for schedule.

+Note also fires off a Service Bus message to Apply File Extract for any file uploads

+### Apply File Extract

+No specific configuration - runs as Service Bus trigger function.
+See `"DASServiceBusConnectionString"` and `"ApplyFileExtractQueue"` for Service Bus information.

 ### File Extract

 No specific configuration - run as Timer Trigger function.
-See `"FileExtractSchedule"` for schedule
+See `"FileExtractSchedule"` for schedule.